Project Wipeout spreads south

 Contractors are clearing Rhododendron ponticum from the grounds at Brodie Castle in Moray, Brodick Castle on Arran and Culzean Castle in South Ayrshire this month, as part of the push to remove these non-native plants from Trust sites across Scotland and give native species the chance to flourish once again.

-Funded by the players of People’s Postcode Lottery, the Nature Scot Biodiversity Challenge Fund and Baillie Gifford, this project will tackle species including Japanese knotweed, American skunk cabbage and Rhododendron ponticum, at a number of our places across Scotland.
+Supported by funding raised by the players of People’s Postcode Lottery, awarded through the Postcode Earth Trust, the Nature Scot Biodiversity Challenge Fund and Baillie Gifford, this project will tackle species including Japanese knotweed, American skunk cabbage and Rhododendron ponticum, at a number of our places across Scotland.

 Will Humpington from People’s Postcode Lottery said: ‘It’s great to hear that this important project to protect Scotland’s natural heritage is spreading to more sites, and we are pleased that the players of People’s Postcode Lottery are playing their part in making it happen’.